Asthma

 One in three American adults has hypertension or high blood pressure, a condition that can result in heart disease or stroke.
 If you have been diagnosed with hypertension, our Hypertension program can provide you with educational materials and work with you and your provider to address ways to reduce and control your blood pressure such as eating a healthier diet, exercising regularly and if you smoke, help you to quit.

-Kidney Health Management
+Kidney Health Management (Medicare members only)

 Health New England is partnering with Healthmap Solutions to provide more comprehensive care for Medicare members with Chronic Kidney Disease (CKD) and End Stage Renal Disease (ESRD).
 Healthmap’s KHM program integrates into your existing practice workflow to reduce additional office work, while enhancing communication.
 Healthmap offers the best kidney health solution that will support you in providing care for your patients.